woof-software/compound-multiplier/docs/CompoundV3CollateralSwap.md

      - Users must have sufficient collateral to maintain healthy positions after swaps
      - Flash loan fees are automatically accounted for in minimum output calculations
      - Slippage protection is enforced through minAmountOut parameter validation
-     - Only registered and validated plugins can execute flash loans and swaps_
+     - Only registered and validated plugins can execute flash loans and swaps
+     - Plugins are configured exclusively during contract deployment.
+To add or modify plugins, redeployment of the contract is required._

 ### FACTOR_SCALE